QMCPACK/qmcpack/docs/sCI.rst

 Installing the QMCPACK plugin to Quantum Package (QP2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following examples of using the CIPSI wavefunction interface, QP2 code :cite:`QP` is used to perform a CIPSI calculation.
+In the following examples of using the CIPSI wavefunction interface, QP2 code :footcite:`QP` is used to perform a CIPSI calculation.
 The
 resultant wavefunction is then stored and subsequently converted to standard QMCPACK formats.
 For this to work, a QMCPACK related
 plugin must be installed in QP2.